 The second benefit of urban mining is environmental.
 Beyond these environmental costs, there is also huge potential to reduce environmental impact.

 Retaining value and reducing environmental impacts by reusing and recycling

 Before concrete can be used in a building, stone and sand have to be extracted from somewhere.
 They are bound with cement, which is made of extracted limestone, silica, clay and more.
 Concrete is reinforced with steel, the creation of which requires 20 gigajoules of energy and emits 1.83 tons of CO2 per ton of steel, as well as air and water pollution from the mining of iron ore.
 More complex components are then created from these materials.
-At each step, there are manufacturing, transportation and labour costs, which takes time, energy, effort, emissions and has an environmental impact.
+At each step, there are manufacturing, transportation and labor costs, which takes time, energy, effort, emissions and has an environmental impact.
 Hence each production step, from extraction to manufacturing and assembly, adds value to a construction product.
 This added value accumulates in a product that is now in a building slated for demolition, and can be retained when we take the time to disassemble buildings and reuse products for their original (or an even higher value) purpose.
 A wooden window frame is worth so much more than broken glass and wood chips.
 In fact, in the Utrecht region alone, we found that about 350,000 tons of materials are slated for demolition over the next five years.
 Those materials have a potential value of €175 million, if they can be captured and cycled.
 And if we can reuse components that exist, here and now, in our cities, then fewer components need to be created, and fewer materials extracted.